ej-sanmartin/ComputerScienceReference/README.md

 ## Organization

-This reference is divided into three folders: data structure, search algorithm, and graph theory.
+This reference is divided into four folders: data structure, sorting algorithm, graph theory, and miscellaneous algorithms.
 Within those folders, there are sub folders for each individual concept.
 This is so we can add implementations in other languages, extra files for testing or general notes.

 Note that each main.cs file contains the actual classes for the various data structures and algorithms but they do not contain Main functions.
 You may clone or test these files on your own, although in the future I may add my own tests and Main functions in this repository in the future to better help those using this as a resource.